 - Ulysses by James Joyce was published (1922)

-- A dog sleds reached Nome, Alaska with an urgently needed diphtheria serum, which later inspired the Iditarod race (1925)
+- A dog’s sled reached Nome, Alaska with an urgently needed diphtheria serum, which later inspired the Iditarod race (1925)

 - Frank Sinatra debuted, singing with the Tommy Dorsey orchestra (1940)

-- South African President F.W. de Klerk began dismantling apartheid, allowing the African National Congress to resume political activities and vowing to free Mandela (1990)
+- South African President F.W. de Klerk began dismantling apartheid, allowing the African National Congress to resume political activities, vowing to free Nelson Mandela (1990)

 The English performer formerly of The Hollies is best known for his contributions to the folk-rock supergroup Crosby, Stills Nash & Young.
 A citizen of both the UK and United States, and author of ‘Wild Tales: A Rock & Roll Life’, he still records and performs, releasing a new album in 2016 called, This Path Tonight.
 (1942)